Heather Barbour Fenty

 • it lists the types of people the intern will work with (Pipeline Developers, Engineers, Producers, Leads, and Art Directors)

-• it lists the departments the intern will support (Concept, Modeling, Rigging, Animation, Lighting, FX, Production, and Research and Development)
+• lists the departments the intern will support (Concept, Modeling, Rigging, Animation, Lighting, FX, Production, and Research and Development)

 • it outlines actual problems the intern will solve (“problems with fur, clothing, particle effects, animation, rendering, or data flow”)